KaushalVasava/Firestore-Listener-Flow/README.md

 # Firestore-Listener-Flow

-It is a library for simplify firestore listener callbacks to kotlin flow and suspend function to easily manage and use callbacks.
+It is a library for simplifying Firestore listener callbacks to Kotlin flow and suspend function to easily manage and use callbacks.

-Firebase callbacks like addSnapshotListener, addOnCompleteListener are simplified using Flows so you can easily write clean code.
+Firebase callbacks like addSnapshotListener and addOnCompleteListener are simplified using Flows so you can easily write clean code.

 # Steps
 1. Add the JitPack repository to your build file